jenkinsci/docker-slaves-plugin/README.md

 ## General Design

 Global configuration let administrator setup the container infrastructure.
-Typically, a DockerHost URL, but could be extended by third party plugin to connect to another container hosting service, for sample to adapt to Kubernetes Pod API or Rocket container engine.
-Just need to be opencontainer compliant.
+Typically, a DockerHost URL, but could be extended by third party plugin to connect to another container hosting service, for sample to adapt to Kubernetes Pod API or Rkt container engine.
+Just need to be [opencontainer](https://www.opencontainers.org/) compliant.

 To host a build, plugin will :
 * create a data container to host the project workspace.